The complete TCPA express written consent checklist

 Remember the days when your phone would ring with calls from numbers you didn’t recognize, maybe during dinner or even in the middle of the night?
 Or that time you received an unsolicited text message from a company you had never heard of?
 If you answered yes to either of these questions, you may have been on the receiving end of a marketing message sent in violation of the TCPA.

-The TCPA, which was enacted in 1991 by the Federal Communications Commission (FCC), was designed to protect consumers from unwanted phone calls and text messages by placing restrictions on businesses.
+The TCPA, which was enacted in 1991 by the Federal Communications Commission (FCC), was designed to protect consumers from unwanted phone calls and fax messages by placing restrictions on businesses.
+Later court decisions then began to consider text messages the same as phone calls and therefore also subject to TCPA consent requirements.
 Failure to comply with these restrictions can lead to severe legal repercussions for companies, including fines and lawsuits.

 The cornerstone of TCPA compliance is the principle of “express written consent.”
 Here’s the express written consent’s definition: “A signed, written agreement between the consumer and seller, which states that the consumer agrees to be contacted by this seller and includes the telephone number to which the calls may be placed.”

-This permission must specify the phone number to be called and requires to obtain the recipient’s written or electronic signature.
-This could be a signed document or press of a webform button with suitable language indicating a selection and agreement is being provided.
+This permission must specify the phone number to be called and requires obtaining the recipient’s written or electronic signature.
+This could be a signed document or press of a webform button with suitable language compliant with the E-SIGN act and indicating a selection and agreement is being provided.
 It is also necessary to disclose that giving consent is not a condition of purchase.

 TCPA prior express written consent requirements